By Melinda Newman

 THE TOWN: Founded in the early 1700s by Antoine de la Mothe Cadillac, Detroit is the undisputed automotive capital of the United States, but the city’s sweet soul comes straight from Motown, or, as the sign over the famed record label’s entrance once read: Hitsville USA.
 The soaring sounds of the Temptations, The Supremes, Smokey Robinson, The Miracles and a 12-year-old Stevie Wonder swept through Motor City in the early ‘60s before spreading nationwide to become the voice of young America.

 THE RESORT: Whether music or motors, the spirit of innovation fills Detroit and MGM Grand Detroit, the only Forbes Four-Star hotel in the city.
 Located downtown, the resort strikes all the right chords in its Axis Lounge, where local bands play Motown’s classic hits.
 You can even find nods to the natural environment at IMMERSE Spa, where forest motifs and soothing water elements (including an indoor pool) reflect the woodsy, lake-filled geography.
-The tastes of the city can be found as well as the only Downtown home to Detroit fast food favorite: National Coney Island.
-Grab a Coney Hot Dog and then make your way to the expansive poker room to take part in the action.

 THE TOWN: With wide sandy beaches and warm Gulf waters, it’s easy to see how Biloxi became the favorite summer destination for Southerners as early as the 1800s.
 Founded in 1699, Biloxi is one of the oldest cities in the country and, as such, is steeped in tradition.
 Alternately ruled by the British, French and Spanish, the city brims with multicultural flavor and nowhere are those influences reflected more fully than the food, including the ultimate melting pot dish: gumbo.